ibm-cloud-docs/discovery/using.md

 Notes about stopwords:

 -  Uploading a custom stopword list is only available for private collections on `Advanced` and `Premium` plans.
 -  The size limit for a custom stopword list `txt` file is one million characters.
-However, if you upload a custom stopwords list with a large number of terms, you may negatively affect search accuracy.
+However, if you upload a custom stopwords list with a large number of terms, you might negatively affect search accuracy.
 The number of words is dependent on the language, the document contents, and the words chosen.
 A good best practice would be to keep your list of stopwords under `200` total words.
--  Only one custom stopword list can be uploaded per collection; if a second custom stopword list is uploaded, it will replace the first.
+-  Only one custom stopword list can be uploaded per collection; if a second custom stopword list is uploaded, it replaces the first.
--  All stopwords should be lowercase.
+-  All stopwords must be lowercase.
 -  To disable the custom stopword list, delete the custom stopword list.
 -  Do not upload or delete a custom stopword list at the same time documents are being ingested into your collection.
 This could cause the index to be unavailable for that brief period.
 -  Stopwords are removed at both index and query time.
 A good best practice is to upload your custom stopword list before uploading documents.
-   - If your documents have already been indexed with the default stopwords, and you then add a custom stopword list, the new stopwords will still be included in the index.
-In that case, queries that contain these new stopword will filter them out at query time.
+   - If your documents are already indexed with the default stopwords and you then add a custom stopword list, the new stopwords are still included in the index.
+In that case, queries that contain these new stopwords filter them during querying.
-   - If a user searches for a word that was a stopword at one point in time, but has since been removed from the custom stopword list, they will not find documents that match the original stopword because the term was removed at index time.
-To fix this issue, delete the documents in your collection and re-upload all the documents so that they are indexed with the updated custom stopword list.
+   - If a user searches for a word that was a stopword at one point in time but is later removed from the custom stopword list, they cannot find documents that match the original stopword because the term was removed during indexing.
+To fix this issue, delete the documents in your collection, and reupload all the documents so that they are indexed with the updated custom stopword list.
 -  Each set of stopwords is associated with a collection.
-When querying across multiple collections, each collection will use the custom stopword list associated with that collection.
+If you query across multiple collections, each collection uses the custom stopword list associated with that collection.
-- If you make significant changes to your custom stopword list, you should delete the documents in your collection and re-upload all the documents so that they are indexed with the updated custom stopword list.
+- If you make significant changes to your custom stopword list, delete the documents in your collection and reupload all the documents so that they are indexed with the updated custom stopword list.

 Stopword and query expansion lists cannot contain overlapping terms.
-If a [stopword](/docs/discovery?topic=discovery-query-concepts#stopwords) in your stopwords list is also included within your query expansion list, the query expansion will not work.
-For example, if `on` is included in your stopword list, and you specify in your query expansion list that `rotfl` should expand to `rolling on the floor laughing`, that expansion will not return the expected results.
-A list of stopwords is enabled by default (file name: `custom_stopwords_{language}.txt`) in {{site.data.keyword.discoveryshort}}, so you should compare the words in that file to your query expansion file (`expansions.json`) and adjust accordingly.
+If a [stopword](/docs/discovery?topic=discovery-query-concepts#stopwords) in your stopwords list is also included within your query expansion list, the query expansion does not work.
+For example, if `on` is included in your stopword list and you specify in your query expansion list that `rotfl` must expand to `rolling on the floor laughing`, that expansion does not return the expected results.
+A list of stopwords is enabled by default (file name: `custom_stopwords_{language}.txt`) in {{site.data.keyword.discoveryshort}}, so compare the words in that file to your query expansion file (`expansions.json`) and adjust accordingly.
 {: important}

 ## Creating custom tokenization dictionaries
 {: #tokenization}

 Tokenization breaks text into units called tokens.
 A standard tokenization dictionary is applied to your collections, but you can improve the search accuracy for your domain or language by uploading a custom tokenization dictionary.
-Your custom dictionary will append the standard dictionary.
-You can upload your dictionary using the {{site.data.keyword.discoveryshort}} API.
+Your custom dictionary appends the standard dictionary.
+You can upload your dictionary, using the {{site.data.keyword.discoveryshort}} API.

 See the [tokenization API reference](https://{DomainName}/apidocs/discovery#create-tokenization-dictionary){: external} for the API commands to upload and delete tokenization files.

-**Note:** This feature is currently only available for Japanese collections.
+This feature is currently only available for Japanese collections.
+{: note}

-In the example below, **text** is the phrase that will be tokenized when encountered and **tokens** are the words that the **text** will be split into (they must be defined individually). **Readings** list the version of the tokens represented by a different character set, and **part_of_speech** is the part of speech the tokens represent.
+In the example below, **text** is the phrase that is tokenized, when encountered, and **tokens** are the words that the **text** is split into (they must be defined individually). **Readings** list the version of the tokens represented by a different character set, and **part_of_speech** is the part of speech the tokens represent.

-With this custom dictionary, if you search for this text: `ネコ`, the search results will include text containing `すしネコ`, as well as text containing only `ネコ`.
+With this custom dictionary, if you search for this text: `ネコ`, the search results include text containing `すしネコ`, as well as text containing only `ネコ`.

 ```
 { "tokenization_rules":